-These guiding principles have been used in the development of this Student Code of Conduct, with the aim of helping shape and build the skills of all our students to be confident, self-disciplined and kind young people.
-Our school staff believe that communication and positive connections with other people are some of the most valuable skills our communities need now and in the future.
+These principles underpin the development of our Student Code of Conduct, which aims to build the skills of all students, helping them become confident, self-disciplined, and compassionate young people.
+Our staff believe that strong communication and positive relationships are essential skills for success, both now and in the future.